foundation-model-stack/hf-resource-scanner/README.md

 1. At step start, setup hook functions.
 2. During the step, run the functions to take single point measurements.
 3. At the end of the step, correlate the data and cleaup the hook functions.

+## Methodology for configuration detector

+We leverage the strategic advantage offered by PyTorch Hooks.
+By identifying important modules, objects and tensors to attach these hooks, we gain access to the hidden activations which can provide valuable insights about the training framework.
+We aim to extract the following configurations:
+1. The model ( dtype, attention implementation, number of parameters, etc. )
+2. The training loop (Sequence length, Batch Size, Gradient accumulation steps, optimizer related configs, Mixed precision training, etc)
+3. The distributed frameworks used.
+(FSDP/DeepSpeed, Num of processes, Configs specific to the particular framework)

 ## Alternatives